sanyinchen/dependency-parser/README.md

 ## How to use dependency-parser ?
+1. using as sdk
-you need to clone this project and add 'lib' to your own project.
+    1. you need to clone this project and add 'lib' to your own project.
+    2. [download release jar](https://github.com/sanyinchen/dependency-parser/releases) and add your project
+2. using jar
+    1. java -jar ./lib-1.0-release.jar ./xxxyour jar list